-I have raised over $50,000 to support cancer research at Memorial Sloan Kettering by completing eight races for Fred’s Team — NYC Half Marathons each year from 2010 through 2014 and NYC Marathons in 2010, 2011, 2013, and 2014.
-This November, I will be running in the 2015 NYC Marathon for Fred’s Team.
+I have raised over $70,000 to support cancer research at Memorial Sloan Kettering by completing ten races for Fred’s Team — NYC Half Marathons each year from 2010 through 2014 and NYC Marathons in 2010, 2011, 2013, 2014, and 2015.
+This November, I will be running the NYC Marathon to raise money for cancer research at MSK.

-If you wish to make a donation for cancer research or learn more about Fred’s Team, please visit this link: Garrett Nash on Fred’s Team
+If you wish to make a donation for cancer research or learn more about Fred’s Team, please visit this website: Garrett Nash on Fred’s Team

-- Clinical Expertise: Gastrointestinal Cancers: primary and recurrent colon, rectal, anal, and appendix cancers; carcinoid; peritoneal surface malignancies; pseudomyxoma peritonei; mesothelioma.
-Laparoscopic Surgery for Colorectal Tumors: single-incision laparoscopy for early-stage colon cancer; robotic colorectal surgery, endoscopic and minimally invasive removal of large polyps.
+- Clinical Expertise: Gastrointestinal cancers: primary and recurrent colon, rectal, anal, small bowel, and appendix cancers; carcinoid; peritoneal surface malignancies; pseudomyxoma peritonei; mesothelioma.
+Minimally invasive surgery for colorectal tumors including: robotic colorectal surgery and single-incision laparoscopy for early-stage colon cancer, endoscopic and minimally invasive removal of large polyps.
 Preservation of bowel, bladder, and sexual function in patients with rectal cancer.
 Clinical trials in surgery.

 - Languages Spoken: English

-- Fellowships: NewYork-Presbyterian Hospital/Columbia and Cornell; Memorial Sloan Kettering Cancer Center
+- Fellowships: Colon and Rectal Surgery – NewYork-Presbyterian/Columbia and Weill Cornell; Colorectal Oncology - Memorial Sloan Kettering Cancer Center

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.